Zowe-Java-SDK/ZosShell/README.md

     SHIFT DOWN arrow        - decrease font size  (macOS) TAB                     - command autofill key - type a few characters then click on TAB key

 To quit from the command shell UI, you can either press 'X' windows close icon or enter: end, exit, or quit keyword.

+Help Command Syntax:

+You can get help inside the shell:

+    h or help           Lists all commands
+    help <command>      Details for specific command

 ## Requirements